VishnuKunchur/cosmic-aincounters/README.md

   </a>
 </p>

 2. Obtain a <a href="https://aistudio.google.com/app/api-keys">Google API key</a>.
-The API key should look like "AIza..."
+The API key should look like "AIza...".
+Create a .env file for secure credential storage.

 3. Modify the cell in the notebook requiring the API key, and simply Run All cells.